StefanoMezzini/south-euclid-deer-ovariectomy/analysis/README.md

-This folder contains all `R` scripts used in this project.
+This folder contains all `R` scripts used in this project, other than custom functions, which are in `../functions`.